Stroudsburg Real Estate Lawyers

 We have been selected by nationally known companies, regional developers, and local developers and landowners in many land development, subdivision and land use matters including variances, special exceptions, conditional use approvals, subdivision approvals, and land development approvals.
 We strive to achieve positive outcomes in a timely and cost-effective manner whether the issue is a variance for home addition or a conditional use and land development approval for a shopping center, hotel, or industrial plant.

-Our experienced attorneys will be pleased to provide their knowledge and experience in guiding an owner and developer through the challenging land development and land use approval process.
+Our experienced real estate attorneys will be pleased to provide their knowledge and experience in guiding an owner and developer through the challenging land development and land use approval process.
+Contact us online or call 800-506-0191.

 1. What proof must be submitted to obtain a variance?